ORGANIC YELLOW MUSTARD SEED

 This information has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.

-ORGANIC SARSAPARILLA ROOT
+ORGANIC GINGER ROOT

 ORGANIC OATSTRAW